jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 categories:
     - Managed Settings Customisation
 layout: base.njk
+eleventyNavigation:
+    order: 3
 ---
 <div class="callout">
 <div class="callout-heading">
 Licence required
 </div>

 To set customisation options, your organisation must be licenced.
-If you do not have a valid licence, please contact [support@bayton.org](mailto:support@bayton.org) to obtain one.
+If you do not have a valid licence, please contact [project-support@bayton.org](mailto:project-support@bayton.org) to obtain one.
 Pricing is defined on the [project page](/projects/managed-settings).

 </div>